Asymptotic Capacity Bounds for Wireless Networks with Non-Uniform Traffic: Introduction

 We then consider \textbf{multicast networks}.
 These consist of $n$ nodes, each creating packets with a common data rate.
-Each packet must be delivered to $n^d$ distinct nodes, chosen randomly among the rest.
+Each packet must be delivered to $n^d$ distinct nodes chosen randomly among the rest.
+(Again, $0<d<1$.)
 In this context, the capacity is on the order of $n^\frac{d+1}{2}$, and can be achieved without any multicasting in the media access layer, and using a multicast routing tree that can be constructed using only local information.

-We also study \textbf{cluster networks}, which consist of $n$ cluster nodes, and $n^d$ cluster heads, where $0<d<1$.
+We also study \textbf{cluster networks}, which consist of $n$ cluster nodes and $n^d$ cluster heads, where $0<d<1$.
 Each cluster node is the source of a traffic stream and the sink of a traffic stream.
-The traffic must be exchanged with \emph{any} of the cluster heads, and all traffic streams have a common data rate.
-We show that the maximum possible aggregate throughput is on the order of $n^d$, and can be achieved (up to the order) without routing along multiple hops.
+The traffic must be between the node and \emph{any} of the cluster heads, and all traffic streams have a common data rate.
+We show that the maximum possible aggregate throughput is on the order of $n^d$, and can be achieved (up to the order) without routing along multiple hops, even in the presence of fading.

 We conclude by studying \textbf{hybrid networks}, continuing the work of~\cite{kozat1, towsley1}.
 These consist of $n$ wireless nodes and $n^d$ access points, where $0<d<1$.
-Access points are equipped with wireless transceivers and, in addition, are connected with each other through an independent network of infinite capacity.
+Access points are equipped with wireless transceivers that are identical to the transceivers carried by the wireless nodes.
+In addition, they are connected with each other through an independent network of practically infinite capacity.
 Each of the wireless nodes is creating traffic destined for one of the other wireless nodes, chosen at random.
 The access points have no traffic requirements of their own, but are there to support the communication of the wireless nodes.
-In this setting, we find that if $d<\h$, then there are so few access points, that if the wireless nodes attempt to use them bottlenecks will be created.
-In that case, it is best for the wireless nodes to ignore the presence of the access points, and communicate with each other exclusively over the wireless channel.
-Therefore, the capacity is on the order of $n^\frac{1}{2}$.
+In this setting, we find that if $d<\h$, then there are so few access points that if the wireless nodes attempt to use them to route a substantial part of their traffic, bottlenecks will be created.
+Therefore, it is better for the wireless nodes to simply ignore the presence of the access points, and communicate with each other exclusively over the wireless channel.
+It follows that the capacity is on the order of $n^\frac{1}{2}$.
 If, however, $d>\h$, there is a sufficient number of access points to make a difference, and the capacity is on the order of $n^d$.
+Furthermore this capacity can be achieved without multihop wireless communication between wireless nodes.